 British nationals don’t need a visa to visit Malaysia.
 You will normally be given permission to stay for 3 months on arrival.
 Visas for longer stays or for non-tourist purposes must be obtained from the nearest Malaysian diplomatic mission before you travel.

-You don’t normally need a visa to enter Singapore for stays of up to 30 days for tourism, business discussions or social visits.
+You don’t normally need a visa to enter Singapore for stays of up to 90 days for tourism, business or social visits.

-British passport holders arriving by air or land can enter Thailand for 30 days without a visa – this is known as a visa exemption.
-It’s not possible to extend your stay beyond the 30 days granted by the visa exemption.
+British passport holders arriving by air or land can enter Thailand for 30 days without a visa (a ‘visa exemption’).
+If you need to stay longer, it’s possible to extend your stay once for up to 30 days.

 As of 1 July 2015, British passport holders travelling for tourism or business will be able to enter Vietnam for up to 15 days without a visa.